Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 Make sure to be prepared for possible motion sickness on a cruise.
 While we all hope not to get seasick, seasickness medication or prevention should be on your cruise packing list just in case.

 Years ago I used to bring scopolamine or motion sickness patches, although we never used them.
 If you are prone to seasickness, I do suggest bringing them as people report that they work really well.
-You can also bring seabands as well as some dramamine or non-drowsy ginger gravol.
+You can also bring seabands, which are great for the cruise ship as well as boat excursions.

 Protection from the sun goes beyond our skin.
 Don’t forget to pack lip balm with an SPF for each member of the family, to avoid unwelcome swollen lips on a cruise.

 Pack a few bandaids in a baggy and throw them into your cruise shore excursion bag.
 Use baggies to pack a few snacks for your children from the buffet.
-You may even want to put wet bathing suits in large ziplocks after a beach excursion.
+You may even want to make a DIY wet bag and put wet bathing suits in large ziplocks after a beach excursion.

 There really isn’t much of a limit on what you can bring on a cruise, so if you’re cruising with young children, why not pack sand and beach toys?
 These can really keep the kids busy on beach days, and having fun on your cruise!